metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_v1beta2_manifest.md

 - `jmx_trans` (Attributes) As of Strimzi 0.35.0, JMXTrans is not supported anymore and this option is ignored. (see [below for nested schema](#nestedatt--spec--jmx_trans))
 - `kafka_exporter` (Attributes) Configuration of the Kafka Exporter.
 Kafka Exporter can provide additional metrics, for example lag of consumer group at topic/partition. (see [below for nested schema](#nestedatt--spec--kafka_exporter))
 - `maintenance_time_windows` (List of String) A list of time windows for maintenance tasks (that is, certificates renewal).
 Each time window is defined by a cron expression.
+- `zookeeper` (Attributes) Configuration of the ZooKeeper cluster.
+This section is required when running a ZooKeeper-based Apache Kafka cluster. (see [below for nested schema](#nestedatt--spec--zookeeper))

 <a id="nestedatt--spec--kafka"></a>
 ### Nested Schema for `spec.kafka`